All Episodes

 Thanks for having me.

-World class liar, the most corrupt person ever to seek the presidency, uh perfecting the politics of personal profit and even theft.
+You know, you think about the things, world-class liar, the most corrupt person ever to seek the presidency, perfecting the politics of personal profit and even theft.

 When she ran the State Department, she ran it like her own personal hedge fund, doing favors for oppressive regimes and many others.

-Yeah, I mean, it's it's a massive, massive, unprecedented circumstance in American political history where you have America's chief diplomat, the Secretary of State Hillary Clinton, and at the time she is making critical decisions.
+Yeah, I mean, it's a massive, massive, unprecedented circumstance in American political history where you have America's chief diplomat, the Secretary of State, Hillary Clinton, and at the time she is making critical decisions, there is a flood of money.

-I'm talking hundreds of millions of dollars flowing to the Clinton Foundation or ending up in the Clinton's pockets from foreign entities.
+I'm talking hundreds of millions of dollars flowing to the Clinton Foundation or ending up in the Clintons' pockets from foreign entities.

-Now, now think about that, Sean.
+Now think about that, Sean.

 I mean, we're used to, okay, Wall Street, oil companies, labor unions trying to influence our politicians.

-Foreign entities can't do that because they can't contribute to campaigns, they can't give monies to super PACs.
+Foreign entities can't do that because they can't contribute to campaigns.

 It's against the law.